-- 4.7.2 Terms and Conditions: Terms and conditions are included to express the intent of the State of West Virginia.
+4.7 Terms and Conditions: Terms and conditions are included to express the intent of the State of West Virginia.
 Purchasing Master Terms and Conditions are a part of every written solicitation issued through and contract awarded by the Purchasing Division.
 Agency Master Terms and Conditions are also available for use by state agencies utilizing their delegated purchasing procedures.
+Both the Agency Master and Purchasing Master Terms and Condition may be found in the Vendor Resource Center of the Purchasing Division's website at:

+www.state.wv.us/admin/purchase/vrc/default.html

-Both the Agency Master and Purchasing Master Terms and Condition may be found in the Agency Resource Center of the Purchasing Division's website at http://www.state.wv.us/admin/purchase/arc/default.html.
-Information and assistance in the preparation or use of additional special terms and conditions not contained in this manual may be obtained by contacting the Purchasing Division. - 4.7.3 Life of Contract: Contracts should be issued for no more than a twelve (12) month period or cite a specific time for completion for the project or service.
+- 4.8 Life of Contract: Contracts should be issued for no more than a twelve (12) month period or cite a specific time for completion for the project or service.
 A solicitation for a contract that includes an option on the part of the state to extend or renew the contract for an additional period may be advantageous and may be considered.
 In instances where there may be larger upfront costs or for extremely complex programs or projects where an initial contract term in excess of 12 months is needed, the agency must request approval of the longer term and must provide justification.
 If price adjustments are permitted during the contract period, the conditions under which they are authorized must be specified in the original solicitation and resulting contract.
-All contracts should be reviewed during the contract period to determine if the need still exists for the commodities or services, if prices are fair and reasonable based on the current market conditions, and if performance is satisfactory. - 4.7.4 Renewals: The standard terms and conditions used by the Purchasing Division indicate a specified date, on which the contract becomes effective, and extends for a period of one (1) year.
+All contracts should be reviewed during the contract period to determine if the need still exists for the commodities or services, if prices are fair and reasonable based on the current market conditions, and if performance is satisfactory. - 4.9 Renewals: The standard terms and conditions used by the Purchasing Division indicate a specified date, on which the contract becomes effective, and extends for a period of one (1) year.
 This contract may be renewed upon the written consent of the agency, and the vendor, with approval of the Purchasing Division and the Attorney General's office, as to form.